Fully Bayesian Differential Gaussian Processes through Stochastic Differential Equations: Model

-In classical inference methods, VI \cite{hensman2015scalable} and Markov Chain Monte Carlo (MCMC) \cite{hensman2015mcmc} have been widely successful.
+For model learning, variational inference (VI) \cite{hensman2015scalable} and Markov Chain Monte Carlo (MCMC) \cite{hensman2015mcmc} have been widely used.
 By incorporating sparse representation through inducing variables, we can effectively model and make predictions in large-scale datasets using Gaussian processes.

-\subsection{Continuous-Time Gaussian Processes}
+\subsection{Continuous-time Gaussian processes}

-The continuous-time deep learning paradigm introduced by \cite{hegde2018deep} focuses on a model called DIFFGP, which is a continuous-time deep Gaussian process model through infinite, infinitesimal differential compositions.
-In DIFFGP models, the input data is transformed using a stochastic differential equation (SDE) flow to obtain transformed inputs $\mathbf{X}_T$, which are then used for model fitting after a predefined time $T$.
-The parameter $T$ determines the length of the flow and the system's capacity, similar to the number of layers in standard deep GPs or deep neural networks.
+The continuous-time deep learning paradigm introduced by \cite{hegde2018deep} focuses on a model called DiffGP, which is a continuous-time deep Gaussian process model through infinite, infinitesimal differential compositions.
+In DiffGP models, the input data is transformed using a stochastic differential equation (SDE) flow to obtain transformed inputs $\mathbf{X}_T$, which are then used for model fitting after a predefined time $T$.
+The parameter \( T \) governs the flow's length and the system's capacity, akin to the number of layers in traditional deep neural networks or deep GPs.